sketchplugins/plugin-directory/README.md

 - [Prott Sketch Plugin](https://github.com/goodpatch/prott-sketch-plugin), by Goodpatch Inc.: Sync Sketch artboards to Prott like a boss.
 - [Ps Guides](https://github.com/pratikjshah/ps-guides), by Pratik Shah: Quickly generate Guides for a selected element in Sketch
 - [Pull to Center](https://github.com/delighted/sketch-pull-to-center), by Delighted Inc.: Pull to center: Move selected shapes or layers toward center of artboard.
+- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by MaxBazarov: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
+- [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by MaxBazarov: Sketch.app plugin to apply design tokens to Sketch layers
 - [Qordoba for Sketch](https://www.qordoba.com), by Qordoba: Qordoba’s Sketch plugin allows designers to translate their mockups to other languages, making product internationalization easier.
 - [Quick Export as PNG](https://github.com/richardgazdik/sketch-quickexport), by Richard Gazdik: Quick Export layers/artboards/symbols as PNG Plugin for Sketch.
 - [Quick Presentation](https://github.com/timothywhalin/sketch-quick-presentation), by Timothy Whalin: A Sketch plugin to quickly share multiple artboards with an optional title.